-Column G, All Other Loans and All Leases: All other loans are loans that cannot properly be reported in Columns A through F of this schedule and all lease financing receivables as defined for Schedule RC-C, part I, items 1.a, 1.b, 1.d, 1.e, 2, 3, and 7 through 10.
+Column G, All Other Loans, All Leases, and All Other Assets: All other loans are loans that cannot properly be reported in Columns A through F of this schedule as defined for Schedule RC-C, part I, items 1.a, 1.b, 1.d, 1.e, 2, 3, and 7 through 9.
+All leases are all lease financing receivables as defined for Schedule RC-C, part I, item 10.
+All other assets are all assets other than loans and leases, e.g., securities.